 - Consider if patients could be trained to self-test INR in their own homes.

 - As a last resort, for individual patients for whom INR testing is not possible and therefore warfarin cannot be dosed safely, warfarin therapy could be temporarily stopped after weighing the benefit and risk and discussion with the patient.
 Regular review should be undertaken with a view to restarting warfarin therapy as soon as it is safe to do so.
-(Note: patients with mechanical heart valves MUST stay on warfarin).
+(Note: patients’ with mechanical heart valves MUST be initiated on, or stay on warfarin).

 Last updated 21 May 2020

 - The purpose of this review is to assess the best available evidence to determine If there is any increased risk of developing COVID-19 due to ACEIs or ARBs and if ACEIs or ARBs can lead to an increased risk of developing more severe symptoms of COVID-19.

 - The review identified 2 retrospective observational studies that met the inclusion criteria; these studies found no increase in risk of developing COVID-19 or more severe disease.
 However, the studies were of poor quality and subject to bias and confounding.

 - Therefore, conclusions cannot be drawn on whether ACEIs or ARBs increase the risk of developing COVID-19 or developing more severe COVID-19.

 Last updated 23 April 2021 [Added 27 April 2021]

 - Provides advice on clinical investigation and management of COVID-19 vaccine induced thrombosis and thrombocytopenia.